dart-archive/rpc/README.md

 ```

 The curly brackets specify path parameters and must appear as positional
-parameters in the same order of the method signature.
-The request body parameter
+parameters in the same order as on the method signature.
+The request body
-is always specified as the last parameter.
+parameter is always specified as the last parameter.

 Assuming the above method was part of the MyApi class defined above the url to
 the method would be: